Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 - `chunk size`: this is the base size of a chunk.
 There aren't many values that it can be, and it has a similar relation as `lod scale`.
 The difference is, it affects how many geometry instances will need to be culled and drawn, so higher values will actually reduce the number of draw calls.
 But if it's too big, it will take more memory due to all chunk variants that are precalculated.

 In the future, this technique could be improved by using GPU tessellation, once the Godot rendering engine supports it.

+Note: due to limitations of the Godot renderer's scripting API, LOD only works around one main camera, so it's not possible to have two cameras with split-screen for example.
+Also, in the editor, LOD only works while the `HTerrain` node is selected, because it's the only time the EditorPlugin is able to obtain camera information (but it should work regardless when you launch the game).

 Custom shaders